I was all set to barbecue some baby back ribs but suddenly realized that something was wrong with the Traeger. It wasn’t working.

 Traeger Auger Replacement

-For replacing Traeger auger motor, open the Traeger by the method explained above.
+For replacing the Traeger auger motor, open the Traeger by the method explained above.
 Once the auger is exposed, you’ll observe two red wires.

 Unplug those wires and detach the auger motor from the auger by removing the shear pin.
 Now put the new motor in the auger shaft and attach it with the help of a shear pin.